josteph/website/docs/swc-exploration.md

 Well, it is how it is.
 SWC is more alpha version of Babel, so please be extra careful when migrating specifically a large codebase from Babel.

-Despite encoutered the issues above, this trial was quite fun, I also have discovered about hidden webpack spec that I wasn't aware of ✌️.
+Despite having encoutered the issues above, this trial was quite fun, I also have discovered about hidden webpack spec that I wasn't aware of ✌️.

-Now let's wait for the exciting future: **esbuild fully supports es5** or **SWC is stabilized**.
+Now let's wait for the exciting future: **esbuild fully supports ES5 syntax transformations** or **SWC stabilization**.

 ---